rogiertenhacken/scaling-spoon/README.md

 TODO

-- Make better UI to go back from SeasonDetailsTable
+- Make a better UI to go back from SeasonDetailsTable
-- Signal to user they can click the seasonWinner (button with color?)
+- Better UI to signal to the user they can click the seasonWinner, use a button / icon ?
-- Global search for console.log -> remove
 - Make component out of SeasonTable
-- Implement switching between DataTable, SeasonTable and SeasonDetails using react router - needs further exploration
+- Implement switching between DataTable, SeasonTable and SeasonDetails using react router - needs further exploration and understanding of the topic